Should two factor authentication be the norm?

 • A fingerprint

-To hack an account protected by two factor authentication, the hackers must gain access to the physical feature that is being sent the information (e.g. a mobile phone).
+To hack an account protected by two-factor authentication, the hackers must gain access to the physical feature that is being used to send the information (e.g. a mobile phone).
 CNET also states that the second way a hacker can gain access through 2FA is by gaining “access to the cookies or tokens placed on the device by the authentication mechanism.
 This can happen in several ways, including a phishing attack, malware, or credit card-reader skimming.”

 Is 2FA perfect?